laminas/tutorials/docs/book/event-manager.md

 >
 > Throughout this tutorial, we use closures as listeners.
 However, any valid PHP
 > callback can be attached as a listeners: PHP function names, static class
-> methods, object instance methods, functors, or closures.
+> methods, object instance methods, function, or closures.
 We use closures
 > within this post for illustration only.

 ### Event instances